Skip to content

 Handling collector onStop

 A collector could stop this mean the collector won’t be collecting more interactions of the message.
-To handle the stop we have to pass a callback into onStop option when creating the collector.
+To handle the stop we have to pass a callback into the onStop option when creating the collector.

 The callback will take two parameters: